HouseTrip/housetrip.github.com/_posts/2014-01-06-using-backbone-js-in-non-single-page-applications.md

 make in terms of file organization and object naming.
 We decided to do the simplest thing that could work, which is bundling all JavaScript files together into one file and including it on all pages.
-This increases the load time for when the user first enters the site, but subsequent requests benefit from having the JavaScript cached.
+This increases the load time when the user first enters the site, but subsequent requests benefit from having the JavaScript cached.
 As this file grows in size we might consider using a module loader like [RequireJS](http://requirejs.org) or [Browserify](http://browserify.org), but for now we stick to the